crewlinker/protoc-gen-appsync-go/README.md

 - PRO: Build-in subscription support, easily update clients of changes wihout a custom websocket protocol
 - PRO: Allows clients to use advanced graphql tooling (i.e Relay)

+## Options design

+Add options to field for resolving

+- Pro: can have a single rpc method resolving multiple fields (how common?)
+- Con: what if the message is in separate file

+Add options to method to indicate what it resolves

 ## Other approaches

 Generating just resolvers from GraphQl schema.